3 Steps to Developing a Great Marketing Strategy for a small business.

 If you follow the niche approach, you intend to go really deep in one particular segment of buyers or customers.

-When a web development agency focuses on only developing WordPress Websites, we can say the is following a niche strategy.
+When a web development agency focuses on only developing WordPress Websites, we can say it is following a niche strategy.
 You can even further refine the focus and say that we offer WordPress Development services only to hotels and restaurants.

 Advantages of a Niche Marketing Strategy: